Adaptive Keyframe Selection for Scalable 3D Scene Reconstruction in Dynamic Environments: Experiments

 The true strength of our adaptive approach becomes evident in dynamic environments.
 As shown in Table~\ref{dynamic1} and Table~\ref{dynamic2}, our method consistently outperforms the static baseline across the Sintel \cite{Butler:ECCV:2012} and Bonn \cite{palazzolo2019iros} datasets, which are characterized by significant motion and complex scene changes.

 On the challenging real-world Bonn dataset, our method achieves superior results across all reconstruction metrics for both Spann3r and CUT3R, while also using fewer keyframes (higher KFCR).
 This demonstrates the core advantage of our approach: by intelligently selecting frames that capture meaningful changes, it not only improves efficiency but also leads to a more accurate and complete final reconstruction.
 The ability to filter redundant information allows the reconstruction network to focus its capacity on modeling the most critical aspects of the evolving scene.
+A reduction in keyframes leads to a direct linear decrease in back-end optimization memory (G-buffer storage) and computational load for the global mapping process, as fewer frames require fusion into the global model.